vengdu/maze/README.md

 ### Bonus Points ###
 If you would like to continue to make your project extra special there is always extra credit for completing any of the following:

+- (+) You make a PR to fix something in this repo, and it is accepted.
 - (+) You implement the sound effects found in /sounds.
 - (+) The application is responsive and works on a variety of window sizes.
 - (++) Multiple levels, with less energy pods as you get to higher levels.